camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 ...the **initial energy** is calculated, which is to be requested from the *Sunny Home Manager*.

-During the loading process, the **current SOC is calculated** from:
+During the charging process, the **current SOC is calculated** from:
-- `last known SOC`: from the SOC script (start of loading or last execution) or input via traffic lights (at the start of loading)
+- `last known SOC`: from the SOC script (start of charging or last execution) or input via traffic lights (at the start of charging)
 - `charged energy`:  metered by meter
 - `battery capacity`: from the vehicle configuration
-- `charge loss`: initial from the vehicle configuration; if the SOC script is configured, the actual charging losses are calculated and used
+- `charge loss`: initial from the vehicle configuration; if the SOC script is configured, the actual charging loss are calculated and used

 The energy requested by the *Sunny Home Manager* is **continuously calculated** from the difference between the calculated SOC and the target SOC.

-During the loading process, the **SOC script is executed periodically**.
+During the charging process, the **SOC script is executed periodically**.
 If the calculated SOC either increases by a configured value (default: 20%) or a configured time has passed since the SOC script was last executed, the SOC script is executed again.
-The calculated SOC is compared with the actual SOC and the actual charging losses are calculated from this.
-The actual charging losses are taken into account for all subsequent calculations of the SOC until the next execution of the SOC script during the current charging process.
+The calculated SOC is compared with the actual SOC and the actual charge loss are calculated from this.
+The actual charge loss are taken into account for all subsequent calculations of the SOC until the next execution of the SOC script during the current charging process.

-**Without SOC script** and without [entering the current actual state of charge](Status_EN.md#user-content-click-green-ev), the *Smart Appliance Enabler* assumes an actual state of charge of 0% and reports a correspondingly large energy requirement.
+**Without SOC script** and without [entering the current actual state of charge](Status_EN.md#user-content-click-green-ev), the *Smart Appliance Enabler* assumes an current SOC of 0% when the vehicle gets connected and reports a correspondingly large energy requirement.
 Although this worsens the planning of the *Sunny Home Manager*, regardless of this, the wallbox stops charging at the latest when the vehicle is fully charged.

 ### Example
 The course of a charging process using excess energy is illustrated here using excerpts from the log: